ChristianCornelis/Forum-Messaging-System/a3/readme.txt

 Configuration File:
 -The sizes in the image tag cannot be larger than 5 digits in length.
--If multiple input-related tags are on the same line
+-If multiple input-related tags are on the same line they will be put into the same HTML form -
--